geneura/biblio/README.md

 biblio
 ======

 Bibliography files for all our papers.
+Check out http://geneura.wordpress.com for links and additional info.